Go Back Email Link

 • Dump the cheese out of the cloth into a deep mixing bowl.

-• Add the olive oil, mint, spices, tomato, and pepper, and mix very well. or blend everything in a food processor.
+• Add the olive oil, mint, spices, tomato, and bell pepper and chili pepper and mix very well.
+Let it in the fridge for 30 minutes so the flavors will meld.

 • Transfer the cheese to the serving dish, garnish with fresh mint, a drizzle of olive oil.

-• Serve it with hot Egyptian Aish Baladi, pita bread or crackers.
-ENJOY!
+• Serve it with hot Egyptian Aish Baladi, hot pita or pita chips.

 Nermine's Notes